Topoisomerase

 DefinitionThis section has been translated automatically.

-Enzyme that changes the topology of DNA molecules.
-In every cell there are topoisomerases that wind up or relax the DNA by changing the number of turns of the DNA.
-This becomes particularly important during the replication or tangling of the DNA.
-Topoisomerases hydrolyse phosphodiester bonds.
+Enzyme (= gyrase in prokaryocytes) that changes the topology of DNA molecules.
+In every cell there are topoisomerases that unwind or relax the DNA by changing the number of turns of the DNA.
+This is particularly important in the replication or tangling of DNA.
+The topoisomerase thus prevents the DNA from becoming tangled during opening, transcription and closing.
+Topoisomerases hydrolyze phosphodiester bonds.
 Their molecular structure can accommodate a DNA double helix.

 ClassificationThis section has been translated automatically.